genomicsclass/book/pages/standard_errors.md

 ## [1] 1.883576
 ```

 it is nowhere near 0.
 This is an example in which we have to be careful in distinguishing code from math.
-The function var is simply computing the variance of the list we feed it, while the mathematical use of var is considering only quantities that are random variables.
-In the R code above, `x` is not fixed at all: we are letting it vary but when we write  $$\mbox{var}(Y_i) = \sigma^2$$ we are imposing, mathematically, `x` to be fixed.
-Similarly if we use R to compute the variance of $$Y$$ in our object dropping example we obtain something very different than $$\sigma^2=1$$ (the known variance):
+The function `var` is simply computing the variance of the list we feed it, while the mathematical definition of variance is considering only quantities that are random variables.
+In the R code above, `x` is not fixed at all: we are letting it vary, but when we write  $$\mbox{var}(Y_i) = \sigma^2$$ we are imposing, mathematically, `x` to be fixed.
+Similarly, if we use R to compute the variance of $$Y$$ in our object dropping example, we obtain something very different than $$\sigma^2=1$$ (the known variance):

 ```r